Physical Science Solution Very Short Answer Type:

 Thus, solubility of a solute at t°C\(=\frac{\text { mass of solute }(\mathrm{g})}{\text { mass of solvent }(\mathrm{g})} \times 100\).

 For example The solubility of potassium nitrate in water at 20°C is 32.
-It means that at 20°C, 32 gm of potassium nitrate (maximum amount) can be dissolved in 100 gm of water to make saturated solution of it.
+It means that at 20°C, 32 gm of potassium nitrate (maximum amount) can be dissolved in 100 gm of water to make a saturated solution of it.

 Question 22.
 On what factors does the solubility of substances depend?